OuleyeSidibe/IME_Rho_tet_Snakemake_Pipeline/README.md

 ## Overview
 This repository contains the **Snakemake Pipeline** developed for the analysis of IME_Rho_tet element carrying _tet(W)_ and _tet(32)_ genes, focusing on their diversity and distribution in bacterial gut genomes from human and animal hosts.

-The pipeline automates all steps up to protein clustering and includes to ensuring full reproducibility and scalability
+The pipeline automates all steps up to protein clustering ensuring full reproducibility and scalability

 ---